dylan-lang/opendylan/documentation/website/source/news/2014/01/28/call-for-help.rst

 ===============

-We have a number of projects where we currently lack the knowledge, experience or available people to begin or complete them.
+We have a number of projects where we currently lack the knowledge, experience, or available people to begin or complete them.

 We're making a call to the community of interested people to say that we're more than willing to help people get started with